 The school year will be in full swing in about a month and a half.
 Some children attend school year-round thanks to summer school offerings.
 A handful of kids are lucky enough to live near a playground or other play space.
 Others access playgrounds at daycare.
 However, most children access playgrounds during recess at school.

-If your little one is hurt while on a playground or when participating in any school-related function in New Mexico or Arizona, it is time to contact an attorney with experience representing injured children.
+If your little one is hurt while on a playground or when participating in any school-related function in New Mexico or Arizona, it is time to contact New Mexico and Arizona playground injury attorneys with experience representing injured children.